Academic Salary Administration

 The Evaluation Process and Criteria Used in the Assessment

-The evaluation process for PTR awards needs to be clearly understood by all faculty and librarians.
+The evaluation process for PTR awards, including internal policies and procedures for the assessment of PTR, shall be clearly communicated in writing to all faculty and librarians.
 This means both that the procedures used to arrive at a judgment about each individual’s PTR award and the nature of the merit-driven career progress scheme are communicated to all academic staff.
 Ideally, this information should be provided at the beginning of the academic year, discussed with academic staff and reiterated at the time of evaluation.

 Material Provided by Faculty and Librarians